evidentsystems/converge/README.md

 work with [`nippy`](https://github.com/ptaoussanis/nippy/)
 serialization in Clojure.

+## Module: `converge-storage` (path `storage/`)

+The `converge-storage` module defines a small API for storing, synchronizing, and fetching convergent refs to/from various storage
+systems:

+* The local filesystem (also useful with `git` and other VCS) via:
+  * `converge.storage.filesystem/sync-directory`: initializes new
+    convergent reference storage directory or patches an existing one (by adding a new file to the directory) as needed based on the state of the given in-memory convergent ref
+  * `converge.storage.filesystem/from-directory`: creates an in-memory
+    convergent reference from contents of a previously sync'd directory
+* Other storage systems are under consideration

 ## Module: `converge-transit` (path `transit/`)

 The `converge-transit` module wires up the serialization handlers to